 The gate to the bridge is closed, but here's what it would be like if you wanted to cross.

 While the citadel's ramparts, moats and underground spaces are intact, all the buildings on the top of the fortress, save the chapel, were destroyed in the Franco-Prussian War and World War II.
-The citadel's underground passage, tunneled into solid rock, now house a remarkable multimedia experience--a sort of feature film that takes you from room to room--that makes the siege and its defenders real.

 This "cinematic tour" is brilliant.
 You start out in something of a traditional movie theater for the first eight minutes, then move to subsequent spaces for succeeding segments, with the screens integrated into the rooms in a number of ingenious ways.
 You hear the audio on the same wireless headphones that you use for visiting the whole citadel, with commentary in your own language.
 The movie is graphic, personal, and simply incredibly well done.
 It's the best introduction to the history, and best use of, a historic monument that I have ever seen.
 When you walk back up to the surface of the fort you feel like the fighting is still going on around you.